MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-LN013-regression.md

 \begin{center}\includegraphics[width=0.7\linewidth]{13-LN013-regression_files/figure-latex/unnamed-chunk-11-1} \end{center}

-Like with paired data the t-distribution can be used to model slope and correlation.
+Like with paired data the $t$-distribution can be used to model slope and correlation.

 \setstretch{1.5}